M+QuickMedCalc

 About

-The CURB-65 score is a clinical prediction rule for the severity of community-acquired pneumonia (CAP), used at the time of presentation to guide initial disposition: outpatient versus hospital admission versus ICU evaluation.
-Each letter scores 1 point — Confusion (new mental status change), Urea > 7 mmol/L (BUN > 19 mg/dL), Respiratory rate ≥30/min, Blood pressure (SBP < 90 or DBP ≤ 60 mmHg), and age ≥65 — for a maximum of 5.
+The CURB-65 score is a clinical prediction rule for pneumonia severity in community-acquired pneumonia (CAP), used at the time of presentation to guide initial disposition: outpatient versus hospital admission versus ICU evaluation.
+This CURB-65 calculator gives 1 point for each letter — Confusion (new mental status change), Urea > 7 mmol/L (BUN > 19 mg/dL), Respiratory rate ≥30/min, Blood pressure (SBP < 90 or DBP ≤ 60 mmHg), and age ≥65 — for a maximum of 5.
 Use CURB-65 in any adult presenting with CAP.
 The 2019 IDSA/ATS guideline prefers the Pneumonia Severity Index (PSI / PORT score) as the primary decision tool because of stronger evidence in identifying low-risk patients, while the British Thoracic Society and NICE continue to recommend CURB-65 for its bedside simplicity.
 CURB-65 is not validated for hospital-acquired or ventilator-associated pneumonia, in immunocompromised patients with opportunistic infection, or in children.
 Clinical judgement should override the score when social factors (homelessness, inability to take oral medications, lack of follow-up), comorbidity, or hypoxaemia not captured by the score warrant admission.

 Formula